ehcloninger/ericcloninger.com/_posts/2023-12-28-my-holiday-downtime-project.md

 ### Let's Get it Started

-I didn't want to disrupt our internet access over Christmas while our kids were home, so I started trying to work on this away from our regular internet infrastructure.
+I didn't want to disrupt internet access over Christmas while our kids were home, so I started trying to work on this away from our regular internet infrastructure.
 My wife is was on holiday last week and this week and will be back to work next week while I'm still not back until January 8th.
 I wanted to make sure I had everything working in the garage before tearing out the existing connections.
 I told her that this is like trying to grow a tree from the limbs out to the leaves without having a trunk.

 So, imagine me in the cold garage, sitting on a folding chair with a 3 foot (1 meter) piece of lumber for a worktable.
 I had a portable heater at my feet to hold off the chill as I fastened things together and configured software.

 The day after Christmas, with the kids back at their own homes, I installed [Proxmox VE](https://www.proxmox.com/en/) on the mini-PC.
 Proxmox is a virtualization environment that will let me run a bunch of small services that normally would go on a Raspberry Pi.
 In the first VM, I installed [OPNSense](https://opnsense.org/), which is an open-source firewall.

-### The Point Where Everything Fell Apart

 I had the wireless APs attached to the switch, which was in turn attached to the mini-PC in port 2.
 Port 1 (aka ETH0) will eventually go into the ISP box, where it will get a dynamic IP address via their DHCP server.

 I was having a lot of problems understanding how to configure things like virtual adapters in Proxmox, as well as bridging them in a way that traffic could move about.
 I watched hours of YouTube videos from alleged experts in this field.
 I'm not sure if they're experts in virtual environments or just really good at getting their videos to the top of searches for virtualization.
 Regardless, I did a lot of experimenting using a couple of older PCs that worked well in the confines of the garage.
 I thought I had everything working right and was ready for the moment to plug it into the ISP box.

+### The Point Where Everything Fell Apart

 I asked my wife if she minded me turning off the internet for an hour or two and she said she didn't mind, as she was reading [a book](https://www.amazon.com/Salt-World-History-Mark-Kurlansky/dp/0142001619) I bought her for Christmas.
 So, off I went to disconnect the existing network and plug in my new network.